erinmikailstaples/pydata-nyc/README.md

+# Shipping like a Spy; Enabling continuous deployment with stealth, security, and smooth moves in mind.

+A tutorial from PyData NYC 2023.

 ## LaunchDarkly DevRel Team Demo

 This application is a frontend built in ReactJS with a Python API tier built in.
 This demo has had design input on the visuals to optimize the look and feel of the page, and has a integrated API to allow for backend feature flag demonstrations as well.